jlongster/crdt-example-app/README.md

 It provides a server to store and retrieve messages, so that clients don't have to connect peer-to-peer.

-The entire implementation is tiny, but provides a robusy mechanism for writing distributed apps:
+The entire implementation is tiny, but provides a robust mechanism for writing distributed apps:

 * Server: 132 lines of JS
 * Client: 639 lines of JS